scottdomes/scottdomes-blog/content/blog/react-native-sexy-forms/index.md

 This one checks our new `errors` object and sees if any of the errors are populated.
 If they are, we can then cancel the back-end request.

-Okay, let's hope back to `Form.js` and wire it up.
+Okay, let's hop back to `Form.js` and wire it up.

 First, let's introduce an `validationErrors` object to state:
 ```jsx